Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 What Type of Wood Are You Staining?

-If you’re going to be staining a floor, it will have an entirely different color than a desk or table.
+If you’re staining a floor, it will have an entirely different color than a desk or table.
 Not only because those are different items with different uses but also because they’re made from different woods.

 Different woods will respond to the same stain in very different ways.
-Some stains may make one wood darker and another more yellow or red in hue.
-That’s why it’s always a good idea to test different stains so that you can be confident in what you’re getting.
+Some stains may make one wood darker and another more yellow or red.
+That’s why testing other stains is always a good idea to be confident in what you’re getting.

 Wood Stain Opacity or Clarity